 This exhibition retraces the battles over smoking in the nearly 60 years since the Surgeon General’s report, as seen through the eyes of the nation’s newspaper editorial cartoonists.
 These trenchant works of art satirize cigarette company executives and lobbyists for believing that the only addictive thing about tobacco is money.
 The tobacco industry’s opposition to restrictions on smoking in public places, its circumvention of curbs on cigarette advertising, and its never-ending claim that “more research is needed” before acknowledging that smoking could ever cause a cough has provided fodder for editorial cartoonists.
 But the artists have also poked fun at anti-smoking fanaticism and the hypocrisy of state attorneys-general for seeking cash damages from the tobacco industry while being careful not to harm the goose that lays these golden eggs.

 For most of the latter half of the 20th century, medical associations, universities, newspaper and magazine publishers, sports and arts organizations, political parties, and countless elected officials accepted money from the tobacco industry and never bit the hand that fed them.
-As a result, the hard-won progress that has been made in reducing the prevalence of cigarette smoking to half of what it was in 1964 has come about slowly because of the failure of the very forces that should have been in the vanguard to end the tobacco pandemic.
+As a result, the hard-won progress that has been made in reducing the prevalence of US adult cigarette smoking to 15% from over 40% in 1964 has come about slowly because of the failure of the very forces that should have been in the vanguard to end the tobacco pandemic.